merely-useful/py-rse/index.md

 > **conda in the shell on windows**
 >
-> If you are using Windows and the `conda` command isn’t available at the Bash shell,
+> If you are using Windows and the `conda` command isn't available at the Bash shell,
-> you’ll need to open the Anaconda Prompt program (via the Windows start menu)
+> you'll need to open the Anaconda Prompt program (via the Windows start menu)
 > and run the command `conda init bash` (this only needs to be done once).
 > After that, your shell will be configured to use conda going forward.